dkalowsk/drafts/linter_unification.md

 ```

-Ensuring that any and all external tooling is setup properly quickly becomes
+In summary, ensuring that any and all external tooling is setup properly will
-a practice in altering the source code.
-In cases where code needs to work
+always be a practice in massaging the source code.
+In cases where code
-with multiple compiler, the process can become an exercise in code mangling.
+needs to work with multiple compilers, the process can become an exercise in
-All this effort moves a developer from worrying about writing clear, clean,
+code mangling.
+All this effort moves a developer from worrying about writing
-and concisce code into worrying how undocumented functionality will interact
+clear, clean, and concise code into worrying how non-standard undocumented
-with the C++ language.
+functionality will interact with the C++ language and each compiler.

 ## Proposal